-- Tracking of course assessments is officially recorded in both SharePoint and the PRPP (Program and Resource Planning Process documents).
-When possible, the department administrative assistant may be assigned to entering SLO reports into the SLO SharePoint site and managing internal records of assessment completion.
+- Tracking of course assessments is officially recorded in both Formstacks and the PRPP (Program and Resource Planning Process documents) -as well as an archive of SLO Assessments have been kept in SharePoint.
+When possible, the department administrative assistant may be assigned to entering SLO reports into the Formstacks site and managing internal records of assessment completion.

 - Based on the results, the department may initiate reassessment in the following semester to demonstrate how changes in curriculum or teaching methodology would improve learning.
 Or, if results show that students are achieving at or above expected levels, the department may plan the next formal assessment as part of the 6-year cycle.

 Use “embedded assessment”